-Unfortunately, the history of the Cavapoo is not particularly well documented, which is not dissimilar to most other designer dogs out there.
-It is believed that the Cavapoo was born in the 1990s, and he is believed to originate from Australia, and this is really all we know about his past.
+Unfortunately, the history of the Cavapoo is not particularly well documented.
+This is not dissimilar to most other designer dogs.
+It is believed that they were created in the 1990s, and he is believed to originate from Australia.
+This is really all we know about their past.

-As explained above, the Cavapoo has many different personality traits that appeal to everyone, and it is this that has earned him a top spot as a family pet in the designer dog world.
+As explained above, the Cavapoo has many different personality traits that appeal to everyone.
+For this reason, they have earned a top spot as a family pet in the designer dog world.
 He is very kind and gentle with his family members, especially young children who he can snuggle up to.
-He is always so excited to see his master every time he comes back home and he loves nothing more than to sit on your lap in the evening and keep you company whilst you read a book or play family games.
+Cavapoos are always so excited to see their masters.
+They also love nothing more than to sit on your lap in the evening and keep you company while you read a book or play family games.

 His extreme sociability means that he does not do well being left alone for hours and hours, and because of this he is known to suffer with separation anxiety.
-Whilst he may appear cute and not capable of much destruction, the reality is quite the opposite.
-He is capable of chewing his way through sofas and cushions, and he is also capable of annoying even the most patient of neighbors with his shrill and constant whining.
-For this reason, if you live somewhere where there are noise restrictions, then he may not be the breed for you.
+While he may appear cute and not capable of much destruction, the reality is quite the opposite.
+He is capable of chewing his way through sofas and cushions.
+He is also capable of annoying even the most patient of neighbors with his shrill and constant whining.
+For this reason, if you live somewhere where there are noise restrictions, you may want to consider another breed.

 Size & Appearance

 The Cavapoo can be either a small to medium sized dog, depending on the size of his Poodle parent.
-Typically, both the male and female Cavapoo will measure between 9 and 14 inches, from paw to shoulder.
+Typically, both males and females will measure between 9 and 14 inches, from paw to shoulder.
 They can also vary in weight, again depending on their Poodle parent, but typically they will weigh between 9 and 25 pounds.

 Coat & Colors

-The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent, with either a slight wave or curl that he inherited from his Poodle parent.
-Whilst he is less prone to shedding, their coat needs regular grooming which will be outlined below.
+The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent.
+They will have either a slight wave or curl that he inherited from his Poodle parent.
+While he is less prone to shedding, their coat needs regular grooming which will be outlined below.

-The Cavapoo comes in a wide range of colors, and the most popular Cavapoo colors are chocolate, chestnut, gold, brown, fawn and cream.
+The Cavapoo comes in a wide range of colors.
+The most popular Cavapoo colors are chocolate, chestnut, gold, brown, fawn and cream.
 The Cavapoo can either be a solid color, two colors, or even tricolor.
-The puppies coat color may change as he gets older but tends to only change shades rather than entire colors, so bear this in mind when you are looking for a puppy.
+The puppies coat color may change as they get older.
+They tend to only change shades rather than entire colors, so bear this in mind when you are looking for a puppy.

 Because his Poodle parent is a hypoallergenic dog, many breeders will claim that the Cavapoo is too.
-However, whilst this may be true, it is important to remember that he may not be, and as such if you are seeking an allergy friendly dog, then you should consider getting a breed from the list of hypoallergenic dogs that are guaranteed to be allergy friendly.
+However, while this may be true, it is important to remember that it’s not a guarantee.
+If you are seeking an allergy-friendly dog, then you should consider getting a breed from the list of hypoallergenic dogs that are guaranteed to be allergy friendly.

-The Cavapoo’s exercise requirements will vary dependent on which parent he takes after more.
-Whilst it is possible that he may be calm and docile, most Cavapoo parent’s claim that Cavapoos are super energetic for such a small pup.
+The Cavapoo’s exercise requirements will vary depending on which parent he takes after more.
+While it is possible that he may be calm and docile, most Cavapoo parent’s claim that they are super energetic for such a small pup.
 The majority of Cavapoos are medium energy dogs who will need around 30 to 60 minutes of exercise a day.
-It is also likely that he will need mental stimulation throughout the day and as such you should either invest in interactive toys such as a rope or frisbee for tug-of-war and fetch, or a toy that you can stuff with treats so that the Cavapoo can spend hours working out how to extract the goodies.
+They need mental stimulation throughout the day.
+Rope toys for tug-of-war or frisbees for fetch will do well.
+Toys that you can stuff with treats also do well.

-The Cavapoo is a very adaptable dog and he could be suited to either apartment or house living, with or without a backyard.
-If he does not have access to a backyard then it is very important for him to be exercised for around 60 minutes a day, as he will not get the opportunity to have a good romp in the garden like he would otherwise.
+The Cavapoo is a very adaptable dog.
+They can be could be suited to either apartment or house living.
+They also do just fine with or without a backyard.
+If your pup doesn’t have access to a backyard then it is very important to be exercise your dog for around 60 minutes a day.
+Otherwise, your pup will not get the opportunity to have a good romp in the garden as he would otherwise.

-The Cavapoo is friendly and affectionate with children of all ages, just be sure to supervise children at all times as you would with any other dog.
-Because of his small size, it is important to teach children how to behave around him, because he can quite easily be mishandled by excitable children.
+The Cavapoo is friendly and affectionate with children of all ages.
+However, no dog should be left alone with a child unattended.
+Always supervise.
+Because of their small size, it is important to teach children how to handle them.
+They can quite easily be mishandled by excitable children.

-As long as he is socialized from a young age then he is also fantastic with other dogs and would do well in a multi-pet household, the Cavapoo is known to be a bit of a green eyed monster, and so if he is one of many pets then be sure to give him his fair share of the attention and cuddles, otherwise you may find yourself with a diva dog on your hands.
+If properly socialized from a young age, then they are fantastic with other dogs.
+They can do well in a multi-pet household.
+The Cavapoo is known to be a bit of a green-eyed monster, and so if he is one of many pets then be sure to give him his fair share of the attention and cuddles.
+Otherwise, you may find yourself with a diva dog on your hands.